ikerBorr/Scratch-3-LEGO-WeDo-1.0/README.md

 ```

 ## Build

-Note that if the executable is not signed in Windows, the terminal will return an error.
-In any case, inside the `Dist` directory, you can find the unsigned executable.
+Please note that if the executable is not signed in Windows, the terminal will return an error.
+However, you can still find the unsigned executable inside the `Dist` directory.

 ```bash
 npm run dist